Henry-Yip/Henry-Yip.github.io/_Physics/2023-10-16-EllipseArea.markdown

 Multivariable Calculus is a prerequisite.

 # Statement
-Green's Theorem are closely related to Areas.
-This is rarely explained in lectures and is worth a discussion:

 An Ellipse with semi-major axis **a** and semi-minor axis **b**  has area $$\pi ab $$

 # Proof
+There are many ways to approach this problem.
+Proofwiki provides [2 methods](https://proofwiki.org/wiki/Area_of_Ellipse) to do it, but they are considerably tedious and non-elegant.

+Here we will use the powerful Green's Theorem, which is closely related to Areas (Since it is the 2D version of Stoke's theorem).
+This is rarely explained in lectures and is worth a discussion:

 Consider **Green's Theorem** (Stoke's Theorem on $$xy$$ plane):

 $$